lammarco/forceslinger/README.md

 Play the game on the web: https://lammarco.github.io/forceslinger/
 ## Welcome to ForceSlinger!

 A mouse is strongly recommended to play this game.
-(Keyboard-only controls below)

 Controls: (Currently configurable in the downloadable, but the web version will be configurable in a future version)

--a/d - left/right moving (applies a linear force as well as torque)
+-a,d - left/right moving (applies a linear force as well as torque)

--w/s - jump up/down; when in space, same movement as a/d

--space - change a/d to only apply a stronger torque
+-w - change a/d to only apply a stronger torque

+-space/s - jump up/down

--left_shift - force player's to not rotate as much (a brake); when in space, move slower
+-left_shift - force player's to not rotate as much (a brake)

 -mouse left/right click - fires 1/3 particles (when having the particle launcher)

+<<<<<<< HEAD

 ---KEYBOARD CONTROLS---